open-ephys-plugins/rhythm-oni-plugin/README.md

 ## Installation

 These plugins can be added via the Open Ephys GUI's built-in Plugin Installer.
 Press **ctrl-P** or **⌘P** to open the Plugin Installer, browse to "Rhythm Plugins," and click the "Install" button.
-The Acquisition Board, Intan RHD USB, Acq.
+The Acquisition Board, Intan RHD USB, and Acq.
 Board Output plugins should now be available to use.

 ## Usage

-(link to documentation)
+Instructions for using the Rhythm Plugins are available [here](https://open-ephys.github.io/gui-docs/User-Manual/Plugins/Rhythm-Plugins.html).

 ## Building from source

 First, follow the instructions on [this page](https://open-ephys.github.io/gui-docs/Developer-Guide/Compiling-the-GUI.html) to build the Open Ephys GUI.

-**Important:** This plugin is intended for use with the pre-release core application, version 0.6.0.
-The GUI should be compiled from the [`development-juce6`](https://github.com/open-ephys/plugin-gui/tree/development-juce6) branch, rather than the `master` branch.
+**Important:** This plugin is intended for use with the latest version of the GUI (0.6.0 and higher).
+The GUI should be compiled from the [`main`](https://github.com/open-ephys/plugin-gui/tree/main) branch, rather than the former `master` branch.

 Then, clone this repository into a directory at the same level as the `plugin-GUI`, e.g.: